 3. Writing Down Your Goals

-There are studies that show that people who write their goals down greatly improve the chances that they’ll succeed at those goals.
+Research suggests that people who write their goals down are more likely to reach them than those who don’t.
 There could be a few reasons for this.

-First, it could simply serve as a practical reminder that you have goals to work toward.
-You can give yourself an extra visual cue by posting the goal somewhere that you’ll see it often, like on the fridge.
+One is that a written list can serve as a practical reminder that you have goals to work toward.
+You can give yourself an extra visual cue by posting your goal (or goals) in a place where you’ll see it often, like on the fridge.

 Writing down a goal may also help connect the creative, thinking part of the brain with the action-oriented and pragmatic parts of the brain.
-To translate your savings dreams into reality, an important step may be getting as many parts of your brain and consciousness involved as possible.
+To translate your savings dreams into reality, it may be important to get as many parts of your brain and consciousness involved as possible.

-You may find it valuable (and fun) to take this idea a step further and create a vision board or draw out your goals.
+You may find it valuable (and fun) to take this idea a step further and create a vision board for your goals.

 4. Tracking Your Progress